-At the Queanbeyan Museum we tell the stories of the place and the people who lived here in those early days before Australia was a nation right up until the present day.
+At the Queanbeyan Museum we tell the stories of our region and the people who lived here in the days before Australia became an independent nation, right up until the present day.

 Like us on Facebook to keep up to date: https://www.facebook.com/queanbeyanmuseum/

 Or follow our Blog Posts

 The Museum has a strong focus on the history of Queanbeyan and surrounding district, with a broad collection of over 3,500 items that includes furniture, textiles, technological objects, costumes, pictures, maps, objects, and photographs.
 There is currently an active programme of changing exhibitions with regular opening hours and regular events.